-The bill duplicates language that is currently in s.
+The bill, by reference, would make applicable to this new section most of the provisions currently in s.
 860.145, F.S., which allows a law enforcement officer to inspect records of a person engaged in the business of purchasing, selling, or installing salvaged airbags during normal business hours.
 Generally, the Fourth Amendment to the United States Constitution prohibits searches of people or property without a search warrant.
 One exception to this requirement is known as a warrantless administrative search.
 In Moore v.
 State, 442 So.2d 215 (Fla.
 1983), the Florida Supreme Court upheld the constitutionally of s.
 812.055, F.S., which allows a law enforcement officer to inspect any junkyard, scrap metal processing plant, motor vehicle salvage yard, licensed motor vehicle dealer's lot, motor vehicle repair shop, parking lot or public garage, for the purpose of locating stolen vehicles, investigating the titling and registration of vehicles, inspecting vehicles or inspecting records.